Plant DetailShow Menu

 • Terminal panicles with persistent dark fruit

 Insects, Diseases, and Other Plant Problems: Whiteflies, Japanese and ligustrum weevils, white peach scale, and privet rust mites are common insect problems.
 Anthracnose, twig blight, cankers, powdery mildew, root rot are common disease problems.
 Susceptible to copper deficiency.
-It can be weedy in disturbed areas has escaped and naturalized in moist areas and it is considered invasive in California and Florida.
+It can be weedy in disturbed areas and has escaped and naturalized in moist areas.
+It is considered invasive by the NC Invasive Plant Council.
 The berries produced by this plant are toxic.
 Dogs can be adversely affected by eating the berries or leaves of privet.

 See this plant in the following landscape: